Communication and Media Studies

 This course will provide students with a variety of production skills for media-oriented professions, including shooting and editing for sound, still image, and video, with an eye toward editing for a variety of digital platforms.
 Students will be expected to produce professional quality content over the course of the semester.
 This will build upon the Public Media program’s summer workshop course.

 PMMA 6211.
-Public Relations and Strategic Communication for Nonprofits.
+Public and Media Relations for Nonprofits.
 (3 Credits)

 PMMA 6212.
 Digital Media and Advocacy.
 (3 Credits)